Hacking report threatens Murdoch's grip on BSkyB

 The government is not obliged to follow the report's recommendations, but political analysts say the committee's power has already been demonstrated through its ability to summon and interrogate high-profile witnesses in hearings that have been broadcast around the world.

-Two people familiar with workings of the committee said members wanting to criticize James Murdoch appeared to have the upper hand over those who accepted he did not realize the scale of the problem at the News of the World.
+Two people familiar with workings of the committee said members wanting to criticise James Murdoch appeared to have the upper hand over those who accepted he did not realise the scale of the problem at the News of the World.

 The Labour politicians have traditionally been more hostile to News Corp, but the committee, which also has one member from the junior coalition Liberal Democrat party, is not split strictly along party lines.